 Careers information, advice and guidance is crucial to helping your child ensure they are on the right path to achieve their future goals.
 Our careers team are on-hand to support your child through every step of their journey at CANDI.

 Our Learner Experience team are here to support, encourage and help your child thrive at CANDI.
 They provide quality advice and guidance and can also offer learning support to help if your child needs extra help with English or Maths, if they are dyslexic or if they have a disability or a learning difficulty.

-We also offer a wide range of specialist programmes for learners with learning difficulties or disabilities at our King’s Cross Centre, Alexandra Centre in Camden and Kennet West Centre in Westminster, with programmes leading to accredited qualifications and pathways for independent living, employment and essential skills.
+We also offer a wide range of specialist programmes for learners with learning difficulties or disabilities at our centre in Camden Road, with programmes leading to accredited qualifications and pathways for independent living, employment and essential skills.

 City and Islington College is an accessible college, and we are committed to providing adjustments to ensure our disabled students can succeed.

 Our Access Support team contact all applicants who have disclosed a disability on their application form for a confidential discussion on any support that may be required.
 Some learners prefer to let their tutors and teachers know of their support needs when they are already on course.
 This results in a referral to the Access Support team who will then work with the teaching staff as well as the student.

 The team also assist students experiencing mental health difficulties.
 They are qualified to listen to learners’ concerns and ensure that appropriate adjustments are made in college.
 They can act on a learner’s behalf with teachers and tutors, or help learners access support from within the college or from external agencies.
 Any conversation that is had with a learner is treated confidentially and sensitively.

 For more information, please contact the team on 0207 832 5266